General Surgery Residency Program

 - BICU - adult intensive care unit for severe burns

-- Pediatric Surgery - rotation at USA Children's and Women's Hospital operating on pediatric patients
+- Pediatric Surgery - rotation at Children's and Women's Hospital operating on pediatric patients

 - CVT - cardiovascular and thoracic surgery at University Hospital with Cardiovascular Associates